richarms/katsdpvlbi/README.md

 # katsdpvlbi

-Provides the recorder/control side of the MeerKAT+ VLBI instrument.
+Provides the recorder side of the MeerKAT+ VLBI instrument.

 ## Product